 Select a Risk Management Method: Recommend to the appropriate individuals the most appropriate, reasonable and cost-effective option for managing the identified risks to the information systems containing ePHI.
-Data Security will determine the appropriate risk management method.
+The Security Officer will determine the appropriate risk management method.

 Implement the Risk Management Method.
-Implement the selected risk management methods according to a schedule developed with Data Security.
+Implement the selected risk management methods according to a schedule developed with the Security Officer.